PALab/place/placeweb/static/placeweb/documentation/_sources/frontend_tutorial.rst.txt

 A lot of the Elm code will start the same way, so we have included a template to use when starting a new module.
 You can find it `here <https://github.com/PALab/place/blob/master/elm/plugins/PLACETemplate.elm>`__.
+You can also find it saved in your place/elm/plugins folder as PLACETemplate.elm.
+Copy this file and rename it to begin creating your own Elm module.

 The template file is designed to make creating a plugin easy, and follows a step-by-step format.
 This file will hopefully cover the majority of beginning